Our Maldivian Sea Turtle Conservation Programmes

 In 1995, The Maldivian Ministry of Fisheries and Agriculture banned the catching or killing of sea turtle species, as well as the importation and sale of turtles and turtle products.
 Today, turtle poaching is increasingly rare.
-Unfortunately however, the harvesting of turtle eggs from nesting females is still rife.
+Unfortunately however, the harvesting of turtle eggs from nesting females continues to be an issue.

-Our government-approved nest protection and rearing programme sees us working with local island communities to encourage the protection of turtle nests.
+Our government-approved nest protection programme sees us working with local island communities to encourage the protection of turtle nests.
 Once the protected hatchlings have imprinted on the sand, we release the majority under cover of darkness into safe, deep water away from their natural reef predators.
-A few individuals are taken back to Kuda Huraa to be reared in our specially built turtle pools for up to 18 months to improve their chance of survival in the wild.
+Any sick or injured individuals are taken back to Kuda Huraa to be cared for in our dedicated turtle pools before release into the ocean.

 Our turtle pools house around 40 turtles at any one time.
-The turtles stay with us until they are around 30 centimetres and 4 kilos – too big to be a snack for most of the predators that hunt them as babies.
+The turtles stay with us until they are healthy and deemed fit for release, too big to be a snack for most of the predators that hunt them as babies.

 Whilst in our care, we regularly monitor, clean, weigh and measure the turtles on a weekly basis, and feed them a fresh daily diet of their favourite squid, lobster and fish eggs.
 All are photo-identified before release; a few are equipped with GPS tags enabling us to follow their route and further contribute to our research.